Exponential Functions, Logarithms & Their Derivatives

 By convention, \(0! = 1\).

-If you invest money at interest rate \(r\) (as a decimal), compounded \(n\) times per year, then after 1 year your money is multiplied by:
+If money is invested at interest rate \(r\) (as a decimal), compounded \(n\) times per year, then after 1 year the balance is multiplied by:

 \[\left(1 + \frac{r}{n}\right)^n\]